chain-mage/dataviz-project-security-indexes/README.md

 ## Data

-The data I propose to visualize for my project is from Kaggle and is called Cyber Security Indexes.
+The data I propose to visualize for my project is from [Kaggle](https://www.kaggle.com/datasets/katerynameleshenko/cyber-security-indexes?resource=download) and is called Cyber Security Indexes.
 It consists of various cybersecurity and digital development indices that measure different aspects of a country’s cybersecurity posture.
-This dataset includes attributes from sources like the International Telecommunication Union (ITU) and the e-Governance Academy Foundation, among others.
 It contains the following attributes for each country:

 * Cybersecurity Exposure Index (CEI): Measures a country's exposure to cybersecurity risks.
 * Global Cyber Security Index (GCI): Ranks countries based on their cybersecurity commitment on a global scale.